maflcko/b-c-gui-translations-review/reviews/gl_ES.md

         <translation>A cerca de %1</translation>

 YES
-The translation "A cerca de %1" is incorrect in Galician.
-The phrase "About %1" in this context means "Acerca de %1" (as in "About" a topic or item), not "a cerca de," which literally means "near" or "around" in a spatial sense.
+The translation incorrectly separates "acerca" into "a cerca", which is not correct in Galician (nor in Spanish).
+The correct expression is "Acerca de %1".
+Also, Galician for "About" is usually translated as "Sobre" or "Acerca de".

 Correct translation:
 Acerca de %1